gw-ece1125-f2015/lab07/README.md

 until you observe some interesting behavior.

 # What to turn in
-You are required to submit a report, **including a graph of the input size vs program run-time** for each version of an associative array.
+You are required to submit your code, along with a report, **including a graph of the input size vs program run-time** for each version of an associative array.
 Include some explanations of what you observe and explain why you think that one program is faster or slower than the other.

 Your programs must run correctly, and must be free of memory misuse and memory leaks.
 And be sure you are not printing extraneous